nitronoid/go_presentation_demos/PITCHME.md

 ### Interface contracts in Go

 - When passing an object to an interface parameter, a contract is formed.
-- The function that recieves the object checks how the member function calls have been bound.
+- The function that receives the object checks how the member function calls have been bound.
 - If the member functions have pointer contracts, a pointer must be passed to the interface.
-- If the member functions have been bound by value, the interface can recieve either a pointer or a value.
+- If the member functions have been bound by value, the interface can receive either a pointer or a value.

 +++?code=oo_style_2.go&lang=golang&title=oo_style_2.go